metablaster/WindowsFirewallRuleset/Modules/Ruleset.PolicyFileEditor/Help/en-US/about_Ruleset.PolicyFileEditor.md

 # LONG DESCRIPTION

-The PolicyFileEditor module allows you to modify the contents of registry.pol and gpt.ini files in local GPOs.
+The Ruleset.PolicyFileEditor module allows you to modify the contents of registry.pol and gpt.ini files in local GPOs.
 These .pol files correspond to the settings found under Administrative Templates in the Group Policy Object Editor console.
 However, you need to know which registry values need to be modified in order to affect a particular Administrative Templates setting.